 We always said that we would always do the best we could as a family and that’s what we did.
-We loved each other, stayed as happy as we could, and made the days count instead of counting the days.
-Joseph was so brave and Matthew was the best brother ever.
-Matthew was even given a framed official Best Brother Certificate from the Town of Poestenkill for his endless acts of love, loyalty, bravery and courage for Joseph.
+We loved each other, stayed as happy as we could, and made the days count instead of counting the days we had left.
+Joseph was so brave and his brother truly was the best brother ever and was even given a framed official Best Brother Certificate from our Town for his endless acts of love, loyalty, bravery and courage for Joseph.
 We went on our Make A Wish trip to Give Kids the World Village in Kissimmee, Florida and had the best week of our lives.
-With the help of close family, close friends, and our church family we were hugged in support, help, and love to make our days filled with love and joy.
-We are also grateful for the unending support for our family from Dr. Wayne Hogan in Mechanicville, Dr. Joanne Porter from the Journeys Program at Albany Medical Center and those on our Hospice team.
-Joseph went to heaven on March 7, 2014 and we will remember and love him forever.
-Joseph brought endless joy to our family and he used to say “It’s so great being a part of this family!” and when asked last year what his best day ever was he said “All the days!”
-All of the days were certainly a gift and joy that we as a family will always treasure with Joseph!
-We set up Joy From Joseph, Inc. in honor of Joseph to keep his memory alive to help other children and families facing life threatening diseases and terminal illnesses.
+With the help of close family, close friends, Father Anthony Ligato and our dedicated church family we were hugged in support, help, and love to make our days filled with love and joy.
+We cannot say thank you enough to Dr. Porter at the Journey’s Program with Albany Medical Center Hospital, Dr. Wayne Hogan, and our core team with Hospice, all who walked with us daily to move heaven and earth to ensure that Joseph had the best care filled with love.

 Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom belongs to such as these.”
 Matthew 19:14